cabra-arretado/advent-of-code-2023/typescript/README.md

 e.g. `npm start src/day1/index.ts`

 ## Tests
-The test just help for the TDD, but if you want to run it you can do `npm test`
+The test just helps the TDD, but if you want to run it you can do the `npm test`